 Now that we have mapped our data from our different data sources to concepts, we can use SPARQL to query our data.
 These data sources were previously disparate and heterogenous; however, by querying the data we can demonstrate that the data sources are now integrated within RDFox.
 This will provide significant benefits for the engineering industry as it can provide engineers with all the relevant information needed to make decisions on maintenance strategies despite this data previously existing in non-uniform formats.

 This query returns all individuals that are of type “WorkOrder”.
-If you have been following along with us so far, you can click here to see this query run in the RDFox console.
+If you have been following along with us so far.

 The engineering domain is considered to be at the forefront of innovation.
 However, while critical information is scattered between various excel spreadsheets or relational databases the full potential of engineering knowledge remains locked away.
 Maintenance strategies could be enhanced if these data sources are integrated.
 RDFox, a knowledge graph and semantic reasoning engine, is a solution to this problem.